 Refunds for state aid programs and non-state aid programs are calculated on a proportional basis using the state mandated or institutional refund policy.
-To calculate the minimum refund due to the Minnesota State Grant Program, the SELF Loan Program, and other State Aid Programs (with the exception of the State Work Study Program), the Minnesota Office of Higher Education Refund Calculation Worksheet, Appendix 13a, of the Minnesota State Grant manual is used.
+To calculate the minimum refund due to the Minnesota State Grant Program, the SELF Loan Program, and other Aid Programs (with the exception of the State Work Study Program), the MN OHE Refund Calculation Worksheet, Appendix 13a or Appendix 13c of the Minnesota State Grant manual is used.
+For students who have not received any financial assistance and have paid institutional charges with personal funds, any refunds determined based on the institution's tuition refund policy will be repaid to the student.